 EDWARD C. ROSENOW, III, M.D. has been a director of our company since November 1997.
 Dr. Rosenow was the Arthur M. and Gladys D. Gray Professor of Medicine at the Mayo Clinic from 1988 until his recent retirement.
 Beginning with his residency in 1960, Dr. Rosenow has worked at the Mayo Clinic in many professional capacities including as a Consultant in Internal Medicine (Thoracic Diseases) from 1966 to 1996, an Assistant Professor, Associate Professor and Professor of Medicine at the Mayo Clinic Medical School, President of the Mayo Clinic Staff in 1986, and Chair of the Division of Pulmonary and Critical Care Medicine from 1987 to 1994.
-Dr. Rosenow has also served as a consultant to NASA, space station FREEDOM at the Johnson Space Center in Houston, Texas from 1989 to 1990 and as the President of the American College of Chest Physicians as well as Master Fellow of the American College of Physicians as well as Master Fellow of the American College of Chest Physicians he received the Mayo Distinguished Alumnus Award.
+Dr. Rosenow has also served as a consultant to NASA, space station FREEDOM at the Johnson Space Center in Houston, Texas from 1989 to 1990 and as the President of the American College of Chest Physicians from 1989 to 1990.
+He is a Master Fellow of the American College of Physicians as well as Master Fellow of the American College of Chest Physicians.
+In 1998, he received the Mayo Distinguished Alumnus Award.